BACK TO GREEK WINE

 Santorini reminds me of the Napa Valley from 30+ years ago.
 Enjoy Santorini’s wine “region” now before it gets too big.

 Not all wineries are open year-round.
-Check the individual wineries for opening times/months and if they require reservations.
+Check each winery for opening hours and whether reservations are required.

-Most wineries are open April through October for visits.
+Most wineries are open for visits from April through October.
 Go prepared that if you are visiting in June or July, wineries will be very busy.
 In August, double the craziness.

 Wine tastings vary in price and the number of wines they offer.